bakercp/ofxDlib/README.md

 Visual Studio, MSYS [![Build status](https://ci.appveyor.com/api/projects/status/4rkeucq1y07qc3gr/branch/master?svg=true)](https://ci.appveyor.com/project/bakercp/ofxdlib/branch/master)

 ## Compatibility

-**Currently NOT Compatible with < 0.10.0, thus we have no stable branch as noted below.**
-~~The `stable` branch of this repository is meant to be compatible with the openFrameworks [stable branch](https://github.com/openframeworks/openFrameworks/tree/stable), which corresponds to the latest official openFrameworks release.~~
+~The `stable` branch of this repository is meant to be compatible with the openFrameworks [stable branch](https://github.com/openframeworks/openFrameworks/tree/stable), which corresponds to the latest official openFrameworks release.~

 The `master` branch of this repository is meant to be compatible with the openFrameworks [master branch](https://github.com/openframeworks/openFrameworks/tree/master).